No Cover Image

 Full description

-Published in: Journal of Motivation, Emotion and Personality
+Published in: Journal of Motivation, Emotion, and Personality: Reversal Theory Studies

 Online Access: Check full text